ratheesk/srilankan-presidential-elections-2024-results-scraper/README.md

 This repository contains a Python-based web scraper developed for collecting and processing the official 2024 Sri Lankan Presidential Election results.
 It provides a way to gather real-time data on election outcomes across Sri Lanka’s districts, helping to facilitate further analysis and visualization.

+## Guide

+Please refer this [tutorial](https://ratheesk.github.io/election-scraper-dashboard-guide/) for learning the devlopment process of the scraper.

 ## Features

 - **Automated Data Collection**: Efficiently collects election results from verified sources.